 Hotel Cass: Completely redone a couple of year ago.
 It is a good looking hotel with okay rooms that is well situated and sometimes comes with free breakfast.
 One of the best options for people looking for a reasonable priced room near the all of the things they want to do in Chicago.

-Some Cheap Chicago Hotels That Are in a Safe Area To Stay:
+Inexpensive Hotel Options in Chicago That Are in a Safe Area To Stay:

 Holiday Inn -Merchandise Mart